Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 The inflammation may result in widespread pain, including in the joints and muscles.

-While the exact cause remains unknown, some older studies have linked this symptom to the presence of certain antibodies related to gluten intolerance.
+People with gluten sensitivity also seem more likely to experience arm and leg numbness.
+While the exact cause remains unknown, older studies have linked this symptom to the presence of certain antibodies related to gluten intolerance.

 8. Brain fog